-We have a long-standing relationship with Anam Semiconductor, Inc. ("ASI").
+We have had a long-standing relationship with Anam Semiconductor, Inc. ("ASI") and we currently own 42% of ASI's outstanding shares.
 ASI was founded in 1956 by Mr. H. S. Kim, the father of Mr. James Kim, our Chairman and Chief Executive Officer.
 Through our supply agreements with ASI, we historically have had a first right to substantially all of the packaging and test services capacity of ASI and the exclusive right to all of the wafer output of ASI's wafer fabrication facility.
 Beginning in May 2000 with our acquisition of K1, K2 and K3, we no longer receive packaging and test services from ASI.
-Under the wafer fabrication services supply agreement, we continue to have the exclusive right to all of the wafer output of ASI's wafer fabrication facility, and we expect to continue to purchase all of ASI's wafer fabrication services.
+Under the wafer fabrication services supply agreement which was consummated in January 1998, we continue to have the exclusive right but not the requirement to purchase all of the wafer output of ASI's wafer fabrication facility on pricing terms negotiated annually.
+Additionally, we have not committed to purchase a minimum quantity of ASI's wafer output.
+After January 2003, this agreement is cancelable at any time by either party upon five-year prior written notice.
 Historically, we have had other relationships with ASI affiliated companies for financial services, construction services, materials and equipment.
-Total purchases from ASI and its affiliates for the year ended December 31, 2000 were \$499.8 million.
-Additionally, other services performed by ASI and its affiliates included in interest expense for the year ended December 31, 2000 were \$1.6.
-Construction services and equipment purchases received from ASI and its affiliates affiliates capitalized during the year ended December 31, 2000 were \$38.8 million.
+Each of these transactions was conducted on an arms-length basis in the ordinary course of business.
+In addition, ASI's former construction subsidiary is currently in reorganization and its affairs are managed by a number of creditor banks; all transactions between Amkor and this entity are subject to review and approval by these banks.
+Total purchases from ASI and its affiliates included in cost of revenue for the year ended December 31, 2001 were \$161.6 million.
+Construction services and equipment purchases received from ASI and its affiliates capitalized during the year ended December 31, 2001 were \$14.7 million.